alibaba/GraphScope/docs/reference/gnn_engine/graph_query_en.rst

 query refers to getting **meta information** and **data information** without complex calculation and sampling logic.

-# 1 Meta Query Meta infomation refers to the graph structure and
+# 1 Meta Query Meta information refers to the graph structure and
 statistical data, including graph topology, number of vertices, distribution of edges and vertices, maximum in-and-out degrees and etc.